 They’ll tell their family and friends, and they’ll also have a little adult guilt for you doing such a good job for free and become a paying customer.
 Here is a great article on How to Start a Car Detailing Service.

 Do you enjoy taking pictures?
 Then you should get paid for it.
-As a teen, you may not get the trust you deserve to get high paying gigs like weddings, senior pictures, etc. but you can be the main photographers assistant, and learn a great deal.
+This is one of the best jobs for teenagers because even though you may not get the trust you deserve to get high paying gigs like weddings, senior pictures, etc. but you can be the main photographers assistant, and learn a great deal.

 I also recommend working on your photography skills and license your photos to stock photography sites like iStock and Shutterstock or submit them to The Sun Magazine.

 My sister recently purchased the Canon EOS Rebel T6i Body, and she takes AMAZING pictures, and she also purchased the Canon EF 50mm f/1.8 STM Lens which is a KEY component of taking quality photos.
 It is an investment that can pay off significantly.

 If your parents own their own business or you have a friend(s) whose parents own their own company you should definitely reach out to them first to see if you can work for them.